 What about gloves and CPR breathing masks?

-We give each student two sets of gloves and a new, disposable one-way valve and filter to use with their CPR mask.
+We give each student disposable vinyl gloves and a new, disposable one-way valve and filter to use with their CPR mask.
+Students may take the CPR masks home with them.

 Cleaning and sanitizing